Ihojin: Saki Kubota

 The single released by Saki Kubota was a hit song.

 Weekly charts: The single reached number 1 in The Best Ten chart, the Oricon Singles Chart, the Music Labo singles chart, and the Cash Box of Japan 45s chart.
 The single spent three consecutive weeks at the top of The Best Ten chart.
 The single spent 12 consecutive weeks in The Best Ten.
 The single spent seven consecutive weeks at the top of the Oricon chart, and spent 25 weeks in the Oricon chart.
 The single was the first debut song to reach number 1 on The Best Ten chart.

 Monthly charts: The single was number 1 in the Oricon monthly singles chart for December 1979 and January 1980.

 Annual charts: The single was number 2 in the Oricon annual singles chart for 1980.

 Decade charts: The single was number 10 in the Oricon 1970s singles chart, with sales of 1,445,000.

 The recording of the song released as a single in 1979 is included in the album Yumegatari.
 The album Saudade, released in 1980, included a new acoustic version of the song recorded in Lisbon in Portugal.

 The 1979 single was released on a 7-inch 45rpm vinyl record on the CBS/Sony label.
 The subtitle of the song "Ihojin" is "Shiruku Rōdo No Tēma" (Japanese: シルクロードのテーマ) which means "Silk Road Theme".
 The duration of "Ihojin" is 3 minutes and 41 seconds.
 The song "Yumehiko" (Japanese: 夢飛行) (English: "Dream Flight") is on the B side of the single.
 The duration of "Yumehiko" is 4 minutes and 11 seconds.
 The song "Ihojin" was arranged by Mitsuo Hagita and produced by Masatoshi Sakai.

+Saki Kubota's backing band included Satoshi Takebe.

 The first appearance of Saki Kubota on The Best Ten was on 13 December 1979.

 The song uses the lament bass as a bridge passage.

 Makaino said the arrangement is full of exoticism ("ikoku jōcho", Japanese: 異国情緒, the mood of a foreign country).